roxanahickey/adolescent/03-community-dynamics.md

 # Vaginal microbiota dynamics and pubertal development
 Roxana J. Hickey <roxana.hickey@gmail.com>
-Last updated January 12, 2015
+Last updated March 9, 2015

 ***
-# Description
+## Description
 This is a supplement to the paper "Vaginal microbiota of adolescent girls prior to the onset of menarche resemble those of reproductive-age women" by Hickey et al. The code works through qualitative analyses and generation of figures related to community dynamics of vaginal and vulvar microbiota over time.
 The analyses can be run directly from the R Markdown file using RStudio.
 It should be run after "01-data-prep.Rmd" and "02-hclust-pcoa.Rmd".

 See the project repository at http://github.com/roxanahickey/adolescent for more information.

 **Update 2015-01-08: I added “echo=FALSE” options to the chunks of code that make a graph.
 View full code in R Markdown script.**

+**Update 2015-03-09: Updated all figure legends and numbering to be consistent with final publication version (accepted 2015-02-18).**

 ## Objective
 Earlier analyses dealt with characterizing vaginal microbiota composition and identifying major groups using clustering and ordination approaches.
 Next, we will take a closer look at the dynamics of these communities over time as girls progress through puberty and menarche.
 Special attention is devoted to assessing trends in the relative abundance of lactic acid bacteria and vaginal pH, as these are generally considered indicators of a 'healthy' vaginal microbiota in reproductive age women.